 Some weekend nights can be noisy.
 We are in a mountain valley, and you may experience some bad karaoke from a neighboring bar.
 Saturday is usually a noisy night at the bar as well.
 They sing (badly) until quite late, so bring earplugs if you have trouble sleeping through noise.

-We ask that you refrain from using your cell phone / laptop during working hours (unless asked to communicate with the owners while away from the property).
+We ask that you refrain from using your cell phone / laptop during working hours (unless asked to communicate with the owners while away from the property or to take pictures).

 Our most important piece of advice to anyone traveling here (or anywhere) for a work/stay exchange: have a Plan B. Have an alternate plan of action, and the financial resources to carry it out.
 It is not prudent to commit yourself to months of stay before you know how you will adapt.
 Likewise, we will not commit to hosting you for months until we determine that the work/stay exchange is a good fit.